tssoft/wp-social-likes/readme.txt

 = 5.5 =
  * Options are stored in object instead of array
+ * Fixed appearance of LiveJournal button for Flat skin

 = 5.5.7 =
  * Fixed bug with social buttons appearing inside third party recent posts widgets (Reported by rollo3000)